aromatic-toast/IMDB_Sentiment_Analysis/README.md

 The dataset can be downloaded from Kaggle [here](https://www.kaggle.com/columbine/imdb-dataset-sentiment-analysis-in-csv-format).
 It comes already split into ***Train***, ***Validation*** and ***Test*** sets.

-## Exploratory Data Analysis Dashboard
+## Text Visualization Dashboard
-A visualization dashboard to explore the dataset can be found [here](https://imdb-text-analysis.herokuapp.com/).
+A dashboard to explore the dataset can be found [here](https://imdb-text-analysis.herokuapp.com/).

 ## Analysis Pipeline